jrop/apiify/README.md

 let app = express()
 app.use('/api', apiify({
   sayHello(name = 'World') {
-    return 'Hello ' + name
+    // `this` in this context is the request object return 'Hello ' + name
   },

   delayed() {
-    return Promise((yes, no) => {
+    // `this` in this context is the request object return Promise((yes, no) => {
         setTimeout(() => yes('All done')), 1000)
     })